Breazile/MandoPuterPi/README.md

 These steps only apply to the **Raspberry Pi Zero W** board (Wi-Fi version).
 If you have a **Raspberry Pi Zero** follow the steps in 1b below.
 Setup is simple, we will complete the following:
 1) Download the right image :floppy_disk: to your PC and flash it to the SD card
 2) Customize your Wi-Fi setting, so you can access it remotely.
 This is not required, but another way to connect and configure your MandoPuter if you do not have a keyboard and monitor connected to it
-3) Insert the SD card into the Pi and power on
+3) Insert the SD card into the Pi

-You will need to download one of the following images depending upon which display you are using:
+**1a.
+You will need to download one of the following images depending upon which display you are using:**

 * Raspberry Pi Zero W with 1.3" display (best for the Beskar gauntlet)
 * Raspberry Pi Zero W with 1.14" display (best for the pre-Beskar gauntlet)

-**Now we will need to flash the image to the SD card**
+**1b.
+Now we will need to flash the image to the SD card**

 - Download [balenaEtcher](https://www.balena.io/etcher/) and install it on your PC or Mac
 - Connect an SD card reader with the SD card inside